 5. Add Pictures And Colours

-Once your customers start clicking pictures of their cocktail and start tagging your bar on their Instagram, thats organic marketing right there!
+Once your customers start clicking pictures of their cocktails and start tagging your bar on their Instagram, that is organic marketing right there!
 You can leverage their followers to interact with your potential customers.
-Eventually with time, you would’ve build your own network of customers on social media and marketing your services to them directly!
-But building this crowd is a gradually and continuous process.
-So keep instagraming!
+Eventually, with time, you would’ve built your own network of customers on social media and market your services to them directly!
+But building this crowd is a gradual and continuous process.
+So keep Instagramming!

 6. Focus On Quality

-The quality of paper or material you will be using for your bar menu would reflect on your brand and your standard.
-Cheap or low quality paper would tear easily, depreciate faster and hence, reflect badly to your customers.
-But using high end material would position your bar well among the top bars of the city.
+The quality of paper or material you will be using for your bar menu would reflect your brand and your standard.
+The cheap or low-quality paper would tear easily, depreciate faster and hence, reflect badly on your customers.
+But using high-end material would position your bar well among the top bars of the city.
 And if you wish to upgrade with time, you can always switch to the QR codes!

-These are the key aspects which should be considered before creating perfect bar menu.
-There is no set template for it; bar menus change as per customers’ need and market trends.
+These are the key aspects which should be considered before creating a perfect bar menu.
+There is no set template for it; bar menus change as per customers’ needs and market trends.
 But keeping your menu interesting and service up to the market is always helpful in winning customer loyalty!

 A quick tip: Keeping your bar and cocktail stations in clear sight of the customers is a great way of increasing sales!
 When they would see amazing cocktails being made and served, they are more likely to ask your staff to bring the same for them!